Twig Adventures

 What a cute little bugger!

-We all needed water in the afternoon and had to walk a quarter mile off trail down to a spring and trough.
-This next section’s water sources are mostly tanks, cisterns, and caches, a lot of which are a good ways off trail.
+I needed water in the afternoon and had to walk a quarter mile off trail down to a spring and trough.
+This next section’s water sources were mostly tanks, cisterns, and caches, a lot of which were a good ways off trail.
 We walked on through the sunset…which was stunning in the desert.
 The nearly-full moon came up to provide enough light to walk by.
 It was incredibly beautiful and a comfortable temperature.

 A double whammy…sunset and moonrise.

 We came to our destination for the night, a water tank/picnic area named Muirwood.
-Whoever maintains this cache is a real fanatic for literature.
+Whoever maintained this cache was a real fanatic for literature.
 There were life-sized cut-outs of Thoreau, Muir and Whitman, along with quotes.
 There was also a little box library with free print-outs of Whitman.
 What a cool place to spend the night, haunted by the ghosts of such interesting characters!
-The randomness and oddity of the trail never ceases to amaze me.
-What an adventure this has been.
+The randomness and oddity of the trail never ceased to amaze me.
+What an adventure this had been.